RaspiKidd/Website/PYTHON_TUTORIALS/LED_On/Turning_An_LED_On.md

-within this tutorial we are going to turn an LED on using a raspberry pi and python.
+Within this tutorial we are going to turn an LED on using a raspberry pi and python.

 ## Equipment You Will Need
 * 1 x red LED